-In this paper, we are interested in the Kontsevich--Zorich monodromies of square-tiled surfaces, i.e., the matrix groups associated to the actions on the first homology groups of affine homeomorphisms of square-tiled surfaces or, equivalently, the variations of Hodge structures along the closed $\SL(2,\mathbb{R})$-orbits spanned by integral points in moduli spaces of translation surfaces.
-In this direction, we don't have examples of thin Kontsevich--Zorich monodromies with the largest possible Zariski closures (despite a recent effort by Hubert--Matheus \cite{HM}), and, in fact, our two main results below partly explain why it might not be easy to find such examples among square-tiled surfaces of genera three and four\footnote{We restrict ourselves to the higher genus case because an observation of M. M\"oller (which is discussed in details in Appendix \ref{a.ArithmShadVee} below) asserts the arithmeticity of the KZ monodromy of any genus two square-tiled surface.} with a single conical singularity.
+In this paper we are interested in the Kontsevich--Zorich monodromies of square-tiled surfaces i.e., the matrix groups associated to the actions on the first homology groups of affine homeomorphisms of square-tiled surfaces.
+Equivalently, Kontsevich--Zorich monodromies can be seen as the variations of Hodge structures along the closed $\SL(2,\mathbb{R})$-orbits spanned by integral points in moduli spaces of translation surfaces.
+In this direction, we do not have examples of thin Kontsevich--Zorich monodromies with the largest possible Zariski closures (despite a recent effort by Hubert--Matheus \cite{HM}).
+In fact, our two main results below partly explain why it might not be easy to find such examples among square-tiled surfaces of genera three and four\footnote{We restrict ourselves to the higher genus case because an observation of M. M\"oller (which is discussed in details in Appendix \ref{a.ArithmShadVee} below) asserts the arithmeticity of the Kontsevich--Zorich monodromy of any genus two square-tiled surface.} with a single conical singularity.

 \begin{theorem} There are infinitely many square-tiled surfaces of genus three with a single conical singularity whose Kontsevich--Zorich monodromies are arithmetic. \end{theorem}